zhezhouzz/HATs/README.md

 ### Running the Docker Image

-You can load the docker image from the file `marple24.tar.gz`.
+You can load the docker image from the files `marple24.tar.gz.part-aa`, `marple24.tar.gz.part-ab`, and `marple24.tar.gz.part-ac`.

+    $ cat marple24.tar.gz.part-* > marple24.tar.gz
     $ docker load < marple24.tar.gz

 To launch a shell in the Docker image: